ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_info/syllabus.md

 # Course Grades

-Letter grades will be determined by the end of the course after all labs, homeworks, and exams have been computer.
+Letter grades will be determined by the end of the course after all labs, homeworks, and exams have been computed.
 I can say that I will not grade harder than a traditional straight scale (90% = A-, 80% = B-, etc.).
 However, I will adjust the letter grades accordingly based on your overall performance at the end of the course.
 If you are concerned about your grade in the class, I encourage you to discuss the matter with me during my office hours.
-Please come talk to me sooner rather than later so there will be some time where we can help you succeed in the course.
+Please come talk to me sooner rather than later so there can be some time where we can help you succeed in the course.

 Your course grade will be determined as follows: